Some New Mexicans skeptical about coronavirus vaccine

 But the more people who are vaccinated, the better, Dolman said.

-Blum was among those who believed a more holistic approach, such as a healthy diet, exercise, supplements and alternative medicines, help bolster people's immunity to viruses.
+Blum is among those who believe a more holistic approach, such as a healthy diet, exercise, supplements and alternative medicines, help bolster people’s immunity to viruses.

 Eustace said she turns to traditional Native medicines and ceremonies and eats organic food to keep well.